kLayz3/monad/README.md

 It also holds an `std::string` label, which shall also be the name of the corresponding column in the `RNTuple`.
 The string label of each of the held `TOnce<T>` objects is prefixed with the container label and an underscore.
-It exposes a mixin-style API `U* RegisterObject(const char* name, Ts&& args...)` which users call in the children types to instantiate their corresponding SO's pointer handles of type `U*`.
+It exposes a mixin-style API `U* RegisterObject(const char* name, Ts&& args...)` which users call in the derived type to instantiate their corresponding SO's pointer handles of types `U*`.

 `TContainer<T>` is still an abstract type which will be the parent to user defined containers.
 Children must override the `void Setup()` method.
 In the type definition, for performance reasons do the cache-alignment by adding `alignas(mnd::CL)` after the struct/class keyword.